badgirlbongi/bongihub/workflow.md

 --- the pictures were uploaded successfully
 + added bongihub/php/how2uploadimages/display.php to display the uploaded images
 + renaming images to match placeID on the database and moving them to the local folder

+01/02/2024
++ renaming images to match placeID on the database and moving them to the local folder